UliHarder/weather/README.md

 ## Regular downloads

 The script [`pipeline.sh`](pipeline.sh) puts the data regularly into HDFS and HIVE.
+It is triggered by a simple crontab command.

 ## A plot of the latest data

-To keep an eye on the progress of the we plot the last 7 days of weather for Benson with the R script
+To keep an eye on the progress of the we plot the last 7 days of weather for the statin in Benson with the R script [`makeGraph.R`](R/makeGraph.R).
+It uses the line `options(bitmapType='cairo')` to be able to plot in the background.
+The data has been coloured by the time of the day (period).
 ![The UK](R/benson.png?raw=true "The UK")